jbcoe/value_types/DRAFT.md

 ### Comparisons and hashing

-We supported comparisons and hashing for `indirect` but not `polymorphic`.
+We support comparisons and hashing for `indirect` but not `polymorphic`.

-In the case where the owned object `T` is hashable or comparable, `indirect<T>` is hashable or comparable too by forwarding the hash or comparison to the owned object.
+In the case where the owned object `T` is hashable or comparable, `indirect<T>` is hashable or comparable by forwarding the hash or comparison to the owned object.

 Comparing and hashing polymorphic types is not a uniquely solved problem, though